Mombasa riots after Kenyan cleric Ibrahim Omar killed

 Mr Omar's killing is similar to that of Aboud Rogo Mohammed last year, which sparked days of rioting by Muslims in Mombasa.

-Mr Rogo was alleged to have links with al-Shabab and some Muslims accused the Kenyan security forces of killing him - an allegation they denied.'Died on the spot'
+Mr Rogo was alleged to have links with al-Shabab and some Muslims accused the Kenyan security forces of killing him - an allegation they denied.

 The trouble began after Friday prayers when protesters began stoning cars and lighting bonfires as they clashed with police.